How to Build a Simple Platform Bed Frame

 Attach the Leg Supports

-Attach the three bottom boards with 2 1/2-inch screws.
-For the two side boards, use several screws spaced about every 12 inches along the length of the boards.
+Attach the three leg supports to the frame with 2 1/2-inch screws.
+For the two side leg supports, use several screws spaced about every 12 inches along the length of the boards, driving them down into the frame below.
+The center leg support is attached to the frame only at the ends..

 Attach the Floor Flanges

 Do not turn the bed frame over yet.
-With the cordless drill and the 1-inch screws, attach nine of the flanges to the bottom of the bed frame.
+With the cordless drill and the 1-inch screws, attach nine evently spaced floor flanges to the bottom of the bed frame, three on each leg support you just installed.
 Each flange will receive four screws.
-There should be three flanges on each of the 2x6 bottom boards, spaced evenly.

 Complete the Legs